CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 Enhanced Assessment Procedures

 Rev 3 includes more detailed assessment objectives for each requirement.
-This means clearer guidance on what assessors will look for but also higher expectations for documentation and implementation evidence.
+Clearer guidance for assessors means higher expectations for documentation and evidence.

-New requirements for ongoing risk assessment rather than periodic reviews.
-This aligns with the trend toward continuous monitoring and adaptive security postures.
+Risk Assessment — New requirements for ongoing risk assessment rather than periodic reviews.

 Preparing for the Transition